SinghalLab/incura/README.md

 ```

 ### Run
+#### Motif Scanning
 Run the workflow with snakemake.
 Change the cores according to your computational resources:

 ```
 snakemake -s workflow/Snakefile --cores 8 --use-singularity
 ```
+#### Motif Processing and Clustering
+Please run the steps described in the notebook incura_prc.py.ipynb

+#### Downstream Analysis
+For signature enrichment analysis please run the steps described in the demo_Tcell_exhaustion.py.ipynb notebook.

 ### Citation